underscoreglook/SD-Remix/readme.md

 * Requires: GameCube Rebuilder.
 The current version we use is 1.1.
 * Requires: An ISO of SSBM NTSC (any version, tested with v1.02).
 * Optional: Dolphin (if you want to use the "Run With Dolphin" script)
-* Optional: xdelta 3.0.11 executable (tested with 64 bit version)
+* Optional: xdelta 3.0.11 executable (tested with 64 bit version, for xdelta target)
-* Optional: ISOs of all three versions of SSBM NTSC, to create xdelta patches from.
+* Optional: ISOs of all three versions of SSBM NTSC, to create xdelta patches from (for xdelta target)

 ## Configure Build
 The first time you build, you first need to run configure.bat.
 This will ask you to specify the location of various